elegasoft/php-wsl-dev/readme.md

 After about an hour of setting up you are all set to go.

-### Alias Configuration
+### Bash Alias Configuration

-If the installation does not successfully link the aliases which the rest of this guide may reference, please run the following commands in the Ubuntu on Windows shell.
+If the installation does not automatically link the aliases which are relied upon in the rest of this guide, please run the following commands in the Ubuntu on Windows shell.

 ```console
 rm /home/$USER/.bash_aliases